Trees for Life (Scotland): Mission

 Trees for Life states that its long-term plan is to see Dundreggan restored to a wild landscape of diverse natural forest cover, with the return of native wildlife.
 Rewilding supports nature, climate and people by boosting biodiversity, creating jobs, and supporting re-peopling.

 History

 Trees for Life was founded in 1986 by Alan Watson Featherstone, as a project under the Findhorn Foundation.
 Practical work began in 1989, and the first volunteer week was held in 1991.
 Trees for Life registered as an independent charity in 1993.

 Trees for Life works to restore the Caledonian Forest, especially in Glen Affric where one of the most important fragments of Caledonian Forest survived.
-In August 2008 Trees for Life purchased the 10,000 acre Dundreggan Estate in Glenmoriston, in the Scottish Highlands – one of the largest areas in the UK to be bought for forest restoration.
+In August 2008 Trees for Life purchased the 4,100 ha Dundreggan Estate in Glenmoriston, in the Scottish Highlands – one of the largest areas in the UK to be bought for forest restoration.

 In 2020, golden eagles returned to breed for the first time in 40 years.

 The charity established the Dundreggan Rewilding Centre, the first of its kind in the world, which opened in April 2023 at the Dundreggan Estate.